India–Mauritania relations

-History
+Diplomatic missions

 Mauritania was originally concurrently accredited to the Embassy of India in Dakar, Senegal.
 The accreditation was transferred to the Embassy of India in Bamako, Mali, following its opening in May 2009.
 India also maintains an Honorary Consulate General in Nouakchott.
 Mauritania has no diplomatic mission in India.

+History

 Mauritanian Minister for Economy and Development Didi ould Tah visited India in 2009 to participate in the CII Africa Conclave.
 The Mauritanian Ministers of Economic Development and of Rural Development visited New Delhi in March 2013 to attend the 9th CII EXIM-Bank Conclave.
 President Mohamed Ould Abdel Aziz attended the second India–Africa Forum Summit (IAFS) hosted by India at Addis Ababa, Ethiopia in May 2011.
 Aziz also held bilateral discussions with Prime Minister Manmohan Singh on the sidelines of the Summit.

 At the request of Prime Minister Narendra Modi, President Abdel Aziz led a high level delegation including Cabinet Ministers and other senior officials to attend the third India-Africa Forum Summit in New Delhi in October 2015.
 This was the first visit by a Mauritanian head of state to India.
 He held bilateral discussion with Prime Minister Modi on 29 October.
 Modi invited Mauritania to join the International Solar Alliance.
 Aziz announced that Mauritania would open an embassy in New Delhi to boost bilateral relations.

 Economic relations

 Bilateral trade between India and Mauritania grew from US$2.24 million in 1996–97 to $102.4 million in 2014–15.
 Trade declined to $76.91 million in 2015–16.
 India exported $58.35 million worth of goods to Mauritania, and imported $18.56 million in 2015–16.
 The main commodities exported by India to Mauritania are cereals, tanning and dyeing extracts, plastic products, cotton, ceramic, iron and steel articles, nuclear reactors, boilers and related mechanical appliances, and non-railway vehicles.
 The major commodities imported by India from Mauritania are iron and steel, ores, slag, ash, cotton and copper made articles, aluminium, and electrical machinery.

 Mauritania has no investments in India.
 Some Indian mining, power and oil companies operate in Mauritania.
 Several Indian firms have been involved in executing projects funded by lines of credit from the Indian Government.
 Archean Group became the first Indian company to begin commercial mining of phosphates in Mauritania in November 2010.
 Archean operates in the country through a joint venture with the Government of Mauritania called the Bofal Indo Mining Company S.A.

+In 2024, India exported $114 million to Mauritania, with its top export being light pure woven cotton.
+Mauritania exported $31.5 million to India, and its top export was scrap iron.